espressif/esp32-camera/README.md

     .frame_size = FRAMESIZE_UXGA,//QQVGA-QXGA Do not use sizes above QVGA when not JPEG

     .jpeg_quality = 12, //0-63 lower number means higher quality
-    .fb_count = 1 //if more than one, i2s runs in continuous mode.
-Use only with JPEG };
+    .fb_count = 1, //if more than one, i2s runs in continuous mode.
+Use only with JPEG .grab_mode = CAMERA_GRAB_WHEN_EMPTY//CAMERA_GRAB_LATEST.
+Sets when buffers should be filled };

 esp_err_t camera_init(){